casarock/finderforone/README.md

 finderforone
 ============

-Dinner for One Finder 2013.
+Dinner for One Finder 2014.

-## Find out when Dinner for one will be shown in Germany 2013
+## Find out when Dinner for one will be shown in Germany (Austria and Swiss) 2014

-Just a fun project to have a list of 2013 Dinner for one shows in german television.
+Just a fun project to have a list of 2014 Dinner for one shows in german television.

 Project based on bower if you want to fork and build yourself, install bower.